veprbl/mysqlpp/README-examples.txt

             returned row.
 This example uses this to gather statistics on the sample table's contents.

+        cpoolp, cpoolw: Respectively, the POSIX and Windows threads variants of the ConnectionPool class demonstration.

         load_jpeg: Inserts a JPEG file into the sample database, for use by the cgi_jpeg example.
 (See below.)
 Unlike the other examples, this one takes anything given on the